 - 128GB: $1,199

-If you do want to buy on a 24 or 36-month plan from Telstra, payments details and total prices are below.
+If you do want to buy on a 24-month from Telstra, payments details and total prices are below.

 Telstra Plans for the Samsung Galaxy S10

 Monthly phone payments for the 128GB Samsung Galaxy S10:

 - 24 months: $39 per month ($936 in total over 24 months)

 Monthly phone payments for the 512GB Samsung Galaxy S10+: